otherguy/docker-dropbox/README.md

       [...]
       otherguy/dropbox:latest

-If you are on macOS, getting your current timezone and passing it into the container as an environment variable, is the simplest way:
+If you are on macOS or Linux, getting your current timezone and passing it into the container as an environment variable, is the simplest way.

     $ docker run --name=dropbox \
-      -e "TZ=$(readlink /etc/localtime | sed 's#/var/db/timezone/zoneinfo/##')"
+      -e "TZ=$(readlink /etc/localtime | sed 's#^.*/zoneinfo/##')" \
       [...]
       otherguy/dropbox:latest